2020 Streatham stabbing

-On 2 February 2020, two people were stabbed in Streatham, London in what police termed a terrorist incident.
+On 2 February 2020, two people were stabbed in Streatham, London, UK, in what police termed a terrorist incident.
 The attacker, Sudesh Amman, was shot dead by the police.
 A nearby woman was slightly injured by broken glass as a result.
 At the time Amman was under active counter-terrorism surveillance, after having recently being released from prison on licence; he had been convicted in 2018 for disseminating terrorist material.
-Following the attack, the British government introduced the Terrorist Offenders Bill, a piece of emergency legislation intended to prevent those convicted of terrorist offences from being released early from prison.
+Following the attack, the British government introduced the Terrorist Offenders Bill, a piece of emergency legislation intended to prevent those convicted of terrorist offences from being released early from prison; this bill was approved by Parliament and came into force by the end of the month.

 Incident

+On 2 February 2020, having left his probation hostel, Amman walked to Streatham High Road.

-At about 14:00 GMT (UTC±0) on 2 February 2020 a man stabbed two people on Streatham High Road in London in what the police described as a terrorist incident.
-The attacker, who had stolen a knife from a store just before the incident and wore silver canisters strapped to his chest, was chased along Streatham High Road and then shot dead by police outside the doors of a Boots chemists.
+At about 14:00 GMT (UTC±0), Amman stabbed two people on Streatham High Road in London in what the police described as a terrorist incident.
+The attacker, who had stolen a knife from a store just before the incident and wore silver canisters strapped to his chest, was chased along Streatham High Road and then shot dead by police outside the doors of a Boots chemist's.